Thoriqaafif/VRP/README.md

 max_iter = 100  # max iterations
 ```

 4. When the program already run successfully, you can see the result for each Depo which provides best solution, destination cost, time cost, and travel path.
-Here is the example of the output
+Here is an example of the output

 ```py
 DEPO 1